matdombrock/EsoBinaria/README.md

 ## Tiles

 ### AND

+![and tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-and.png)

-This operator tile resolves true if all it's inputs are true.
+The AND tile resolves true if all it's inputs are true.
 It can have any amount of inputs but ALL of them must be true for it to resolve true.

-![and tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-and.png)

 Examples:
 ```c